 A person with a dominant presence of blood was supposedly happy and generous.
 A dominance of yellow bile meant that the person was violent and vengeful.
 If a person were dull, pale, and cowardly it was presumed to be due to an excess of phlegm.
 Black bile justified someone’s gluttony, laziness, or sentiment.

-Even manifested in ancient Indian — Ayurvedic diets & beliefs.
+Even manifested in ancient Indian Ayurvedic diets & beliefs.
 You could tell a person’s character based on what kind of food they eat.
-A person eating pork, would most likely be obese and have thick skin.
+One could say: a person eating pork, would most likely be obese and have thick skin.
 A person who eats goat meat, is sharp, agile & quick in nature.

-Its almost the end of the year.
-Time for change, again
+Its almost the end of the year 🤧

-That time to reflect, take a step back relax, ponder.
-Ah, also it’s getting cold around here.
+Time for change: again; time to reflect, take a step back relax, ponder.
+Ah: it’s getting cold around here.
 Bangalore weather, a good day to write this blog post.

 I’d been thinking of how much time I had spent these past years of my life - consuming news and media, and how they affected ‘my life’, at the very least.
 I’ve been using tech for the past 3-4 years of my life, every single day.
 Whether its the TV, phone or laptop.
 Let’s say 3h or be conservative & approximate it to a solid 1h a day.

 my case - back to back without any breaks.
 Did I really need to keep up with

 Would I lose or miss anything if — I hadn’t seen it in the first place?

 In most cases, no. If you don’t remember it now it’s probably not important, its flushed out of your brain after a week.
 Nothing would have changed at the macro level, well except your precious time, time waits for no one, you can’t live another person’s life.
 Try as much as you want.
 Its not natural to paint your entire personality based on someone elses life.